hg-mirrors/pypy_revdb/README.rst

     cd pypy/goal
     ../../rpython/bin/rpython -O2 --revdb

+  *Known issue:* on Linux kernel 4.12 (or at least 4.12.4-ARCH), address space layout randomization (ASLR) apparently cannot be disabled any more.
+This is a blocker for RevDB.
+It works if you build your revdb version with the ``--no-shared`` option, but this means you cannot use cpyext (the C extension module compatibility layer).
+Another option is to downgrade the kernel...

 * Finally, you need to install the regular, almost-pure Python package https://bitbucket.org/pypy/revdb (which is where the present README file originally lives).
 It has got a small CFFI module, so you should